 - Foods that support liver detoxification: Beetroot, turmeric, onion, garlic, broccoli, Brussel sprouts, cauliflower, green leafy vegetables (especially the bitter kind such as Rocket, endive, dandelion leaves), wheat germ, legumes, grapefruit, and lemon.

 - A fresh juice of beetroot, ginger, carrot and celery daily greatly assists.

 St Mary’s thistle is also commonly known as Milk Thistle.
 It is the best herb to restore liver cells.
 The liver of course is the organ that can easily regenerate itself.
 Milk Thistle stimulates detoxification as its balancing for both phases of detoxification.
 It also helps the liver to deal with fat better.
 Research shows Milk Thistle is effective in treating fatty liver disease (Cacciapuoti, et al, 2013).
 It’s a potent antioxidant so protects the liver from harmful free radicals and chemicals.

 Traditionally Dandelion root is used to clear a sluggish or congested liver.
 In modern medicine it’s been shown to increases bile flow.
 Increased bile flow supports the removal of the packaged toxins through phase 2 to be eliminated from the body more efficiently.
 Increased bile flow also assists in strengthening digestive function and helps to relive constipation.
-Dandelion leaves are eater as a bitter green in a salad.
-The dried root also makes a tea and is often used a coffee substitute.
+Dandelion leaves are eaten as a bitter green in a salad and the dried root also makes a tea and is often used a coffee substitute.